symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``false``

 The profiler can be enabled by setting this option to ``true``.
-When you are using the Symfony Standard Edition, the profiler is enabled in the ``dev`` and ``test`` environments.
+When you install it using Symfony Flex, the profiler is enabled in the ``dev`` and ``test`` environments.

 .. note::